-Data-driven wind farm power models found in literature are often based on data with a relatively coarse time resolution (10 minutes or 1 hour) (Liu et al., 2021; Kisvari et al., 2021; Wang et al., 2021).
-However, in this work, the wind farm power prediction model is trained with time-series of 1-minute SCADA data in order to be able to capture the temporal dynamics of the inflow wind and the effect of setpoint changes of the farm power controller (for which 1-minute SCADA data was available for this work).
-In particular, the influence of inflow wind speed variations on the farm power production is analyzed in this work.
+105 prediction model is trained with time-series of 1-minute SCADA data in order to be able to capture the temporal dynamics of the inflow wind and the effect of setpoint changes of the farm power controller (of which 1-minute SCADA data was available for this work).
+In particular, the influence of inflow wind speed variations on the farm power production is analysed in this work.